 Interstate 695 encircles the city of Baltimore as both a busy commuter route for the many suburbs and a truck route across the Patapsco River for industrial areas at Dundalk and Curtis Bay.
 The Francis Scott Key Bridge also represents the hazardous materials bypass for the Fort McHenry Tunnel (I-95).
-The Interstate is signed along the entire 51.46-mile beltway, but only recognized by the FHWA along 30.57 miles clockwise from Interstate 97 (Exit 4) near Glen Burnie to Interstate 95 (Exit 33) near Overlea.
-The remaining portion to the southeast, including the Key Bridge, is officially Maryland 695.
+I-695 is fully signed along the entire 51.46 mile long beltway, but only recognized by the Federal Highway Administration (FHWA) Route Log for 30.57 miles clockwise from I-97 (Exit 4) near Glen Burnie to I-95 (Exit 33) near Overlea.
+The remaining portion to the southeast, including the Key Bridge, is inventoried by the Maryland State Highway Authority (MDSHA) as Maryland Route 695.

-The Baltimore Beltway was completed between Maryland 2 (Ritchie Highway) near Arundel Village and U.S. 40 (Pulaski Highway) near Essex in 1962.
-An extension of the route opened from U.S. 40 southeast to Eastern Boulevard (MD-150) in 1972 as the Southeast Freeway.
+The Baltimore Beltway was completed between MD 2 (Ritchie Highway) near Arundel Village and U.S. 40 (Pulaski Highway) near Essex in 1962.
+An extension of the route opened from U.S. 40 southeast to Eastern Boulevard (MD 150) in 1972 as the Southeast Freeway.
 This portion of the beltway was to continue further south along Back River Neck to a new bridge across the Back River toward Dundalk.1

-This progress left the crossing of the Patapsco River betweens Hawkins and Sellers Points.
+This progress left the crossing of the Patapsco River between Hawkins and Sellers Points.
 Initial plans called for another tunnel, but those were revised into a bridge.
-Named the Francis Scott Key Bridge, the span was completed in 1977, but with two-lane approaches on each end.
+Named the Francis Scott Key Bridge, the span was completed in 1977, but with two lane approaches on each end.
 Expansion of the viaduct followed to the west, but not until 1999 to the east.1

 10/10/04, 07/02/10 by AARoads

 Route 43 - Whitemarsh Boulevard